lakeel-altla/samples-k8s-configurations/README.md

     - Sample configurations to use an ingress with nginx over TLS.
 - /registry
     - Sample configurations to use a private docker registry between virtual clusters.
+- /setup-samples-mac
+    - How to setup for this repository on Mac.